TOP TIPS FOR TULIPS CARE

 5. Start to water your bulbs when you see the buds beginning to rise as this will encourage larger blooms and taller stems.

 6. For long-term tulip displays, allow the old foliage to dry off before cutting it back.
-This will allow most of the plants nutrients to be absorbed back into the bulb proper in readiness for next years show.
+This will allow most of the plants nutrients to be absorbed back into the bulb proper in readiness for next year's show.

-How to Over-Winter Rare and Species Tulips
+How to Grow Species Tulips from Seed

 No comments: